-Updated May 10th, 2019
+Updated July 9th, 2019

 How do you know when your offer is a lowball offer, then?

-Seller Wants Out
+The Seller Wants Out

 High Listing Price